 Ah, the simple, fulfilling, stress-reducing act of planning your week: By taking a few minutes to come up with a really well thought-out plan, whether it’s in your journal, on your laptop, on a sheet of loose leaf paper or elsewhere, you can come with a plan that helps you get the maximum amount of work (or other tasks) done in the least amount of time.

 If you’ve never done it before, planning your week can feel intimidating at first—but a well thought-out process can go a long way.
-Here are six steps for planning your week.
+Here are six simple steps for planning your week.
+If you follow them, you may find that planning your week is a lot easier than you thought.

 1. Pick a day to plan your week